“Bernard Grant’s stories are compassionate, deeply perceptive explorations of what happens to people who can’t move forward.”

 Bernard has also received fellowships and residency support from The Anderson Center at Tower View, Sundress Academy for the Arts, Fishtrap: Writing and the West, the Jack Straw Cultural Center, Mineral School, Vermont Studio Center, and the University of Cincinnati, where they earned a Ph.D. in creative writing and literature.

-In addition to Best of the Net and Pushcart Prize nominations, Bernard’s writing has appeared in several literary anthologies, taught in creative writing classrooms across the country, and has been finalized by or received prizes from Crab Orchard Review, Cutbank Literary Journal, Paper Nautilus Press, and Sequestrum Literary Journal.
+In addition to Best of the Net and Pushcart Prize nominations, Bernard’s writing has appeared in several literary anthologies, taught in creative writing classrooms across the country, and has been finalized by or received prizes from writing contests with Crab Orchard Review, Cutbank Literary Journal, Paper Nautilus Press, and Sequestrum Literary Journal.